filethis/developer-docs/docs/ft-connect-minimal-site.md

 ### Next steps

-You've already used the demo app, and now brought up the minimal app.
+You've already used the `ft-connect-demo`  app, and now brought up the minimal app.
 The next logical step is to actually embed an instance of the FileThis Connect element into your own website.

 We suggest starting by embedding this minimal element, hardcoded account ID, user access token, and all.
 Then proceeding to the task of writing code in your system to obtain these programmatically.

-Go on to sketch out which API calls to make?
-Or refer to another document?